 Blondies are made with a higher ratio of brown sugar to white sugar; some are made without white sugar.
 This gives them their blond colour and sweet caramel flavour.

 While we have made these bars with the traditional Oreo cookie, you can use any fun variety of Oreo cookies you like.
+And for another cookie inspired blondie, you may like these delicious Biscoff Blondies.

 For a full list of ingredients and measurements, see the printable recipe card at the bottom of this post.